Database Management

 You can vary the number of retained revisions using the Configuration File’s revs_limit setting.

-So, for example, with a revs_limit of 1,000 the algorithm will keep the last 1,000 revisions in the shortest non-tombstoned branch and remove any others from that branch.
+So, for example, with a revs_limit of 1,000 the algorithm keeps the last 1,000 revisions in the shortest non-tombstoned branch and remove any others from that branch.

 Constraints